odoo/documentation/inventory/management/lots_serial_numbers/lots.rst

 production fault.
 It can be useful for a batch production of clothes or food.

-Odoo has the capacity to manage lots ensuring compliance with the traceability requirements imposed by the majority of industries.
+Twenty20 has the capacity to manage lots ensuring compliance with the traceability requirements imposed by the majority of industries.

-The double-entry management in Odoo enables you to run very advanced traceability.
+The double-entry management in Twenty20 enables you to run very advanced traceability.

 Setting up